Bra Sizing Mysteries: 5 Things You Didn't Know

 3. The size of your breasts fluctuates frequently.

 It’s perfectly normal to find your breast size fluctuating throughout the year.
 Experts recommend being professionally fitted every six months in order to find your perfect fit year-round.
 That may sound very frequent, but regular fittings are the best way to ensure you’re experiencing maximum comfort every day!
-Schedule an appointment at our Trusst headquarters in Pittsburgh for an expert fitting tailored just for you.
+Schedule a bra fitting at our Trusst showroom in Pittsburgh for an expert fitting tailored just for you.

 4. Sizes vary by brand.